Track MCP LogoTrack MCP

 Q: Can I nest pipelines or run templates inside pipelines?

-A: Not directly in v4.0, but you can create templates that contain multiple commands separated by && or ;.
+A: Not directly.
+You can create templates that contain multiple commands separated by && or ;, or compose by calling run_template and execute_pipeline from the same conversation.

 Q: Where is my command history stored?